Download your free template to easily generate payslips

 Payslip requirements for employers

 As an employer, you may ask yourself whether you need to give your employees a payslip.
 Of course, if you have paid them, the answer is yes, and you must provide your employees with a payslip.
-Therefore, it is essential to ensure that payslips are correct every time you pay your employees.
+Therefore, it's essential to ensure that payslips are correct every time you pay your employees.
 Our template will ensure you generate payslips with all the critical information every time and allow you to keep a record of your pay cycles.

 A payslip is a document that an employer gives to an employee with each pay.
 It shows their total wages earned for a set period, for example, salary, hourly wages or commission.